Royal Dornoch Golf Club: History

-The design of the Championship Course is attributed to Old Tom Morris.
+Much of the design of the Championship Course is attributed to Old Tom Morris who visited in 1886 and 1889.
 Several of the original holes were lost to the construction of an airfield during World War II.
 After the war, George Duncan was commissioned to restore and extend the course over newly acquired land.
 The work introduced the present 6th through 11th holes on the Championship Course.

-Tom Watson is an honorary member of Royal Dornoch, and is quoted as saying of Dornoch: "It's the most fun I've ever had on a golf course" which was the home of the course architect Donald Ross.